tu2-atmanand/task-board-docs/docs/6_Features/12_Archive_Tasks.md

 # Archive Tasks

-The Archive Tasks feature was introduced in version 1.5.0 and provides you with options to manage completed tasks without permanently deleting them.
+The Archive Tasks feature provides you with options to manage completed tasks without permanently deleting them.
 This is especially useful for maintaining a history of your work.

-## Archive Options
+## How to Archive Tasks

+1. **Configure Archive Settings**: Go to the Task Board settings and
+   1. **For inline-tasks :** Under the [Inline tasks setting tab](/docs/8_Settings/4_Inline_tasks.md#file-for-archived-tasks), select the path of the note where your archived tasks should be moved.
+   2. **For task-notes :** Under the [Task notes setting tab], configure the path of the folder where all your archived task-notes should be moved.
+2. **While deleting :** When you will try to delete a task using either the delete button on the [task item card](/docs/7_Components/2_Task_Item_Card.md) or through the right-click menu, you will see a third button called **Archive instead**.
+3. **Through right-click menu :** You will also find an option inside the [task card menu](/docs/6_Features/22_Task_Card_Menu.md) to archive the specific task.

+## For inline-tasks

-Task Board offers two methods to archive your completed tasks:
+Task Board offers two methods to archive your inline-tasks:

 ### 1. Comment Out Tasks

-When you archive a task using the comment-out method:
-- The entire task content is converted to a comment in your markdown file
-- The task becomes invisible in the Task Board but remains in your file
-- You can easily restore the task by uncommenting it in your markdown file
+This will only happen if you have set the value of the "[File for archived tasks](/docs/8_Settings/4_Inline_tasks.md#file-for-archived-tasks)" setting as empty.

+When you will archive the task, it will be simply commented out inside the same note, like this :
 **Example:**
 ```markdown
 %%  - [x] Completed task that is now archived %%
 ```

+This will help you to hide this task in Obsidian's live editor and reading mode.
+But when you will switch to the source mode, you will still able to see the content there.
+It will be just simply kept hidden to your eyes.

 ### 2. Move to Archive Note

+This will be possible when you have set a correct path to a archived inline-tasks note inside the "[File for archived tasks](/docs/8_Settings/4_Inline_tasks.md#file-for-archived-tasks)" setting.

 With this method:
 - Completed tasks are moved from their original location to a dedicated archive note